JstnMcBrd/eslint-config/README.md

 #### ECMAScript

-- Transpiled by TypeScript to ECMAScript with ES modules
+- Transpiled by TypeScript to ESM
 - No support for CommonJS, so consider upgrading!
-- This means you cannot import the package from a node project that is not using `"type":"module"`
+- This means you cannot import the package from a node project that is not using `"type": "module"`

 #### Simplicity